Bacolod Food Trip Guide

 If you want to try what the locals are eating in Bacolod, KBL, short for kadios, baboy, and langka, is a dish that shouldn’t be missed.

-It’s usually served as a bowl of sour broth made out of pigeon peas, pork, and green jackfruit.
+It’s usually served as a sour broth made of pigeon peas, pork, and green jackfruit.
 Bacolod’s KBL also uses the native Batuan fruit that gives a distinct sour taste to the dish.

 Where to try this Bacolod dish?